wak75/devopsProj/readme.md

 # Advanced Steps:

 ## Pushing Docker Images to Docker Hub
 This section guides you through pushing your Docker images to Docker Hub, allowing you to easily deploy your applications anywhere.
 Before proceeding, ensure you have a Docker Hub account and are logged in.

+`Note: If you want to build the dockers locally and dont want to push it into your dockerhub account, you can comment the line number 29 in /advance/script.sh file.
+(Already commented by default)`

 ## Prerequisites